 If you think that what we're saying makes sense, we urge you to make a commitment to put it into action.
 Admit that you've been fooling yourselves and lying to God.
 Change course and make a resolution to put off any further sexual activity until after the wedding.
 If you don't have the discipline, self-control, moral courage, and determination to do this, it might be better to break off the relationship until you can find a way to resolve these vital character issues.

-If you need help working through some of the thoughts we've shared, or if you'd simply like to discuss your concerns at greater length with a member of our staff, feel free to call Focus on the Family's Counseling department at your convenience.
+If you need help working through some of the thoughts we've shared, or if you'd simply like to discuss your concerns at greater length, feel free to call our Counseling department.

 Why Wait for Sex?